LiskArchive/lips/proposals/lip-nazar-architecture.md

 channel.action("verifyTransaction", async action => {});
 ```

 This function accepts two arguments.
-The first one is the action name without specifying a module name as the current module’s name will always be prefixed when the Controller registers the action.
+The first one is the action name without prefixing a module name.
+As the current module’s name will always be prefixed when the Controller registers the action.
 An action cannot be defined for an external module.
 The second argument is a callback which accepts one argument, which will be an instance of an [action object](#specification_channels_action).

 #### `invoke`